wp-plugins/shortpixel-image-optimiser/readme.txt

 = Why do I need an API key? =

 ShortPixel Image Optimiser uses automated processes to crunch images.
-The ShortPixel API integrates in the dashboard of your Wordpress website and processes both old and new images automatically.
-You can also use the API in your own applications, the <a href="https://shortpixel.com/api-docs">Documentation API</a> shows you how.
+The ShortPixel API integrates in the dashboard of your WordPress website and processes both old and new images automatically.
+You can also use the same API, multiple times, in your own applications, the <a href="https://shortpixel.com/api-docs">Documentation API</a> shows you how.

 = Where do I get my API key? =